sspann/personal-site/README.md

 # `personal-site`

-My personal-site built with Aurelia.
+My `personal-site` built with Aurelia.
 The purpose of the site is consolidate all of my personal information, social media accounts, resume, etc.

-## Getting started
+## Running

 Before you start, make sure you have a recent version of [NodeJS](http://nodejs.org/) environment *>=4.0* with NPM 3.